 Diabetes and Heart Disease

 Researchers from Harvard analyzed data from three long-term cohort studies: the Health Professionals Follow-up Study, the Nurses’ Health Study, and the Nurse’s Health Study II.
-Participants of these studies completed multiple surveys every four years for 20 years about how much meat they ate.
-They also provided information about body weight, smoking, physical activity, and whether they had Type 2 diabetes.
+Study participants completed multiple surveys every four years for 20 years about how much meat they ate.
+They also provided information about body weight, smoking, physical activity, and whether they had type 2 diabetes.

 - Go meatless a few days a week.
 Check out recipes at Meatless Monday and Fruits and Veggies: More Matter for recipe ideas.

 - Keep a healthy weight.
 The American Diabetes Association offers some great tools to help you get started on achieving a healthy weight.

 - Move more.
 Exercise really is medicine.
 Being active is essential to preventing and treating type 2 diabetes.
 Learn how to Get Started and how to Stay Fit.

 - Pan A, Sun Q, Bernstein AM, et al. Changes in red meat consumption and subsequent risk of type 2 diabetes mellitus: Three cohorts of U.S. men and women.
 JAMA Intern Med.
 2013;173(14):1328-1335. doi:10.1001/jamainternmed.2013.6633